russellsean/pws-node-client/README.md

 # pws-node-client
-A NodeJS server that decodes RF signals received over serial and saves them in storage
+A NodeJS server that decodes weather RF signals received over serial and saves them in storage

+Data is received from in raw from Adafruit Feather M0 RFM69HCW Packet Radio